codex-team/editor.js/docs/api.md

 ### Destroy API

-If there are necessity to remove CodeX Editor instance from the page you can use `destroy()` method.
+If there are necessity to remove Editor.js instance from the page you can use `destroy()` method.

 It makes following steps:

 1. Clear the holder element by setting it\`s innerHTML to empty string

-2. Remove all event listeners related to CodeX Editor
+2. Remove all event listeners related to Editor.js

 3. Delete all properties from instance object and set it\`s prototype to `null`